 - 8 ounces chocolate bar finely chopped (I use half semisweet and half bittersweet chocolate)

 - 1 ½ cups full fat oat milk (12 ounces), I recommend Chobani brand

 For the Hot Cocoa:

-- 1 cup full fat or extra creamy oat milk
+- 1 cup full fat oat milk (8 ounces), I recommend Chobani brand

 - Vegan mini marshmallows

 - Place chopped chocolate into a large heatproof bowl.
 Set aside.

 - Place 1 ½ cups oat milk into a small saucepan and bring to a simmer over medium-high heat.

 - Pour the simmering milk over the chopped chocolate and let sit for 3 minutes.